Peace Corps @ Cal

 Kerry Carmichael, Cal Peace Corps Representative

-Kerry Carmichael is a Regional Recruiter for the Peace Corps who works remotely out of the Cal Career Center every Thursday during the 2020 Fall Semester.
+Kerry Carmichael is a Senior Regional Recruiter for the Peace Corps who works out of the Cal Career Center every Thursday during the 2022/23 academic year.

 Kerry’s strong desire to make a difference and to explore the world led him to the proud decision of becoming a Peace Corps Volunteer after graduation from his alma mater, UC Santa Barbara.
 He served in Ecuador in the Forestry program where he worked with an environmental non-profit organization.
 During his two year service, he worked with small farming families high in the Andes Mountains, implementing agroforestry systems to increase the fertility of their fields and to prevent soil erosion.
 He also worked as an Environmental Educator in a local high school’s Eco Club, teaching environmental concepts, creating a native species nursery, and leading outings and tree planting events with the students.